2w21234/privateST/README.md

 ## 1. Data Description

 The dataset used here is a scaled-down version of the public breast cancer spatial transcriptomics dataset, which originally contained data from 22 training patients and 1 test patient.
-Due to GitHub size limitations, this repository includes only a subset of the data for one training and one test patient.

 * **Training Counts Root:** `./training/counts/512/Breast_cancer`
 * **Training Images Root:** `./training/images/512/Breast_cancer`